1997 Central Texas tornado outbreak: Aftermath

 Law enforcement officers from the Texas Department of Public Safety, four municipal police departments, and two county sheriff's offices aided search-and-rescue efforts in the aftermath of the Jarrell tornado.
 The Texas National Guard and other volunteers from around Central Texas joined in the search.
 The Scott & White Blood Center facilitated blood donations.
 A temporary shelter was established by the American Red Cross at Jarrell High School for those displaced by the tornado, providing food and accepting clothes donations.
 The agency's relief operations, covering residents of 211 homes, cost an estimated $250,000; community donations covered at least $200,000 of the expenses.
 The Jarrell Volunteer Fire Department organized a temporary morgue; the deceased were later brought to the Travis County Forensic Center for identification.
 Although a death toll of 30 people was initially reported, that figure was later revised to 27; the inflated count was attributed to the dispersion of remains that led some fatalities to be tallied twice.
 Carcasses of livestock were buried at Double Creek Estates.

-Texas Governor George W. Bush declared Williamson County a disaster area; Bush visited Jarrell on May 28 and described the tornadic damage as the worst he had ever witnessed.
+Then-Texas Governor George W. Bush declared Williamson County a disaster area; Bush visited Jarrell on May 28 and described the tornadic damage as the worst he had ever witnessed.
 U.S. Senator Kay Bailey Hutchison also visited Jarrell and Cedar Park.
 Bush later requested federal aid for Williamson and Bell counties with support from Hutchinson.
 The Federal Emergency Management Agency elected not to provide federal aid, citing the contributions from private and state sources.
 Instead, the Small Business Administration and U.S. Department of Agriculture made available loans for the rebuilding of homes, farms, and ranches.
 The U.S. Congress approved a relief bill allocating $5.4 billion for 35 states affected by natural disasters, including Texas.
 However, the bill also included other provisions that led President Bill Clinton to veto the bill.
 A drive-through donation line was established at Auditorium Shores in Austin.
 Local musicians organized and performed at a benefit concert at Austin Music Hall, attracting an audience of 2,800 and raising about $94,000.
 Businesses also donated to the relief efforts.